Tongue-tie affects around one in ten newborn babies. It’s more common in boys than girls.

 Other signs of tongue-tie

-Other signs that may indicate your baby has tongue-tie include:
+Other signs that may suggest your baby has tongue-tie include:

 - difficulty lifting their tongue up or moving it from side to side